VaZarei/auto-job-apply-linkedin/README.md

     coverLetter: F:\Path\To\CoverLetter.pdf
   ```

-For a full list of configurable options, refer to the [sample config.yaml](config.yaml).
+For a full list of configurable options, refer to `config.yaml.example` in te root.